Skatteetaten/vagrant-hashistack-template/getting_started_modules.md

 ### The development process

+#### 0. Creating A Repository
+Before we begin you need to create your own repository.
+Do that by pressing [Use this template](https://github.com/fredrikhgrelland/vagrant-hashistack-template/generate).
+The rest of the steps for this guide should be done inside your own repository.

 #### 1. Building Docker Image

 > :warning: This section is only relevant if you want to build your own docker image.